Colquhoun tartan, German WW2 bunker at the North Sea

 People with selfie sticks

 Now, should some pervert nevertheless be able to take a picture of you from below, the picture should most likely be bad due to lack of light.
-And, most important, your face could not possible be in the same picture.
+And, most important, your face could not possibly be in the same picture.

 Beware of people with a selfie stick .